Borås: Industry

 The city arms depicts two pairs of sheep shears, a tribute to the vast number of smiths in the town in early history.
 It currently holds the Swedish record in the number of established mail-order firms.

 The company Swedac is based in the city, as well as Ericsson, which has a large manufacturing plant where Mini-Link microwave radios are manufactured.
 Worldwide clothing retailer H&M have their worldwide Online office based in the city as well.

 Outside the city in the industrial park of Viared, there are many companies specializing in logistics.
 Industries in Borås have close collaboration with the University College of Borås as well as the SP Technical Research Institute of Sweden, the largest technical research institute of Sweden, both located in Borås.
 Besides being the home of the official Swedish Kilogram-weight and the atomic clock that sets the national time, SP conducts various testing and research to promote consumer safety.

 Transport

 Railway

 Borås is a railway junction.
 The Coast-to-Coast Line from Gothenburg to Kalmar runs through the city centre.
 At the Borås Railway Station it meets the Älvsborg Line (heading north to Herrljunga and Uddevalla) and the Viskadal Line (going south to Varberg).
 Continuous passenger trains often run through the city along the two latter lines.

 As of 2019 SJ runs 3–4 daily trains in each direction between Gothenburg and Kalmar.
 The regional traffic agency Västtrafik runs frequent trains between Borås and Gothenburg, Herrljunga, and Varberg.
 All passenger trains stop at Borås railway station.
 Trains on the northern line to and from Herrljunga also stop at Knalleland halt within the city.

 Bus

 There are several commuter buses going to both Jönköping and Gothenburg.
 Approximately 100.000 people commute between Borås and Gothenburg every month.

+Air

+The nearest airport is Gothenburg Landvetter Airport, which is located 41 km west of Borås.
+The airport can easily be reached by car, bus and train.